Altacaine Ophthalmic Solution

 Benzoic acid, 4-(butylamino)-,2-(dimethylamino)ethyl ester, monohydrochloride

-Active: Tetracaine Hydrochloride 0.5%; Preservative: Chlorobutanol; Inactive: Boric Acid, Edetate Disodium, Potassium Chloride, Water for Injection, USP, Hydrochloric Acid and/or Sodium Hydroxide to adjust pH.
+Active: Tetracaine Hydrochloride 0.5%; Preservative: Chlorobutanol; Inactive: Boric Acid, Edetate Disodium, Potassium Chloride, Water for Injection, USP.
+Hydrochloric Acid and/or Sodium Hydroxide may be added to adjust pH.

 Tetracaine Hydrochloride Ophthalmic Solution, USP 0.5% acts by decreasing the permeability of the neuronal membrane, thereby decreasing the flux of sodium, potassium and other ions associated with propagation of the nerve impulse.
 The onset of anesthesia usually begins within 30 seconds and lasts a relatively short period of time.